Tim Zeegers

-Tim Zeegers (born 12 March 2000) is a Dutch professional footballer who plays as a midfielder or right-back.
-He most recently played for club MVV.
+Tim Zeegers (born 12 March 2000) is a Dutch professional footballer who plays as a midfielder or right-back for MLS Next Pro club Carolina Core FC.

 Career

-Zeegers started playing football with Geulsche Boys alongside his nephew and future MVV teammate, Lars Schenk.
+Zeegers started playing football with Geulsche Boys alongside his cousin and future MVV teammate, Lars Schenk.
 Zeegers made his professional debut for MVV as a starter on 30 August 2020, the first matchday of the 2020–21 Eerste Divisie season, in a 0–0 away draw against Almere City.

 On 24 May 2022, Zeegers signed a contract extension with MVV, keeping him in Maastricht until 2023, with an option for an additional year.
 He extended his contract once again on 23 June 2023, penning a two-year deal keeping him at MVV until 2025.
 He left the club as his contract expired in June 2025.

 Personal life

 Besides football, Zeegers has worked as a taxi driver for children in special education.
 He has also studied applied psychology, which he pursued during a period in which he was injured.